 Waterfalls are always enchanting and seem to only exist in fairytale lands.
 No true!
 Minnesota is not only the Land of 10,000 Lakes, but it is also home to hundreds of waterfalls.
-These waterfalls are among local favorites and within a two-hour drive of the Twin Cities.
+These waterfalls are among local favorites and within a two-hour drive of Minneapolis.

 The most famous waterfalls are the Minnehaha Falls enveloped in Minneapolis’s bustling streets.
 Minnehaha Falls is also one of Minnesota’s oldest and most popular parks and welcome more than 850,000 visitors annually.
 The falls crash 53 feet down and a cave is hidden behind the watery curtain.